starburstdata/SA-Galaxy-Workshop/Module_One-Galaxy-Overview/readme.md

 - Have the users login to the pre-configured domain

 - How to create a Catalog [10 Mins] Demo/Slides
+  - This is where participants will actually create a catalog for each group
   - Reference "Create S3 Catalog" PDF in this directory for your demo
   - Reference "Create Database Catalog" PDF in this directory for your demo